see explore discover

 History, Mining & Archaeology

 Our 4000-year journey of discovery begins in the Stone Age and leads us past the first fortified settlements and Bronze Age cemeteries to everyday objects from an almost forgotten time.
 The reason for the emergence of the first larger settlements was the beginning of copper mining around 1850 BC.
+Thanks to these finds the museum is part of the Ore of the Alps UNESCO Global Geopark.

 Copper was mined in St.Veit in three mining phases, each using different methods.
 Mining took place in the Bronze Age from about 1850 to 1000 B.C., first above ground in pits, then underground from 1500 B.C., in the Middle Ages from 1300 to 1500 and in modern times with interruptions from about 1500 to 1875.
 In our exhibition we present the different mining methods and finds from mines.